-Unit members intending to resign or retire from employment with the University of Alaska shall be expected to provide notice adequate to allow for their orderly replacement.
-Unit members shall file with the Dean, Director or designee, as soon as possible, a written resignation stating the effective date.
+Unit members intending to resign or retire from employment with the University of Alaska are expected to provide three months' notice.
+Unit members shall notify the dean, director, or designee, as soon as possible, and provide a signed written resignation stating the effective date.